Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Background

 \subsection{Strategy Optimization}

-To deploy amplified \bandmf effectively, we must carefully select the matrix $\bfC$ to minimize the error it introduces during training.
+In this section, we describe how \bandmf optimally selects the number of bands $b$ and the strategy matrix $\bfC$.
 The matrix $\bfC$ and it's number of bands is chosen by solving a numerical optimization problem to minimize the expected total squared error added to the (clipped + aggregated) minibatch gradients during training.

-\begin{prop}[Expected Error \cite{li2015matrix,choquette2024amplified}] The expected total squared error of \bandmf given a $b$-banded strategy matrix $\bfC$ is equal to:
+\begin{prop}[Expected Error \citep{choquette2024amplified}] The expected total squared error of \bandmf given a $b$-banded strategy matrix $\bfC$ is equal to:

-where $\norm{\bfC}_{1,2}$ is the maximum $L_2$ column norm of $\bfC$ and is related to it's sensitivity, and $\bfA$ is the workload, typically taken to be the lower triangular matrix of ones\cite{kairouz2021practical,denisov2022improved,choquette2022multi}, and $\sigma_{BandMF}(\epsilon, \delta, b, k, n) = \sigma_{SGD}(\epsilon, \delta, b k, \nicefrac{n}{b})$ is the noise multiplier required to run \bandmf under the given privacy budget. \end{prop}
+where $\norm{\bfC}_{1,2}$ is the maximum $L_2$ column norm of $\bfC$ and is related to it's sensitivity, and $\bfA$ is the workload, typically taken to be the lower triangular matrix of ones \citep{kairouz2021practical}, and $\sigma_{BandMF}(\epsilon, \delta, b, k, n) = \sigma_{SGD}(\epsilon, \delta, k, \nicefrac{n}{b})$ is the noise multiplier required to run \bandmf under the given privacy budget. \end{prop}

 The optimization problem at the heart of \bandmf follows immediately from this expression and is stated below.
 Note that smaller values of $b$ give better privacy amplification (smaller $\sigma_{BandMF}$), but reduces the benefits of correlated noise (more restricted space of strategies).
-Since $b$ is a discrete parameter, we solve the un-amplified version of the problem for fixed $b \subseteq [1, n]$ (not accounting for $\sigma_{BandMF}$), and choose the strategy and number of bands that minimizes expected error accounting for $\sigma_{BandMF}$ in a brute force manner.
+Since $b$ is a discrete parameter, we solve the un-amplified version of the problem for fixed $b \subseteq [1, n]$ (not accounting for $\sigma_{BandMF}$), and choose the strategy matrix and number of bands that minimizes expected error accounting for $\sigma_{BandMF}$ in a brute force manner.